MISSION

 UDI: Envisioning the city of the future

-Founded in 1987, the Urban development institute of Quebec is an independent non-profit organization.
+Founded in 1987, the Urban Development Institute of Quebec (UDI) is an independent non-profit organization.
 UDI is Quebec’s largest commercial real estate representative.
-We partner with industry members, government authorities, and all stakeholders in the commercial real estate ecosystem.
+We partner with industry members, public authorities, and all stakeholders in the commercial real estate ecosystem.

-UDI brings together large institutional owners, major real estate developers and managers, as well as industry professionals and businesses in related sectors.
+UDI brings together major institutional owners, leading real estate developers and managers, as well as industry professionals.

 UDI is pursuing five key objectives :